epics-containers/epics-containers.github.io/docs/tutorials/dev_container.md

 It is also important to understand that although your vscode session is entirely inside the container, some of your host folders have been mounted into the container.
 This is done so that your important changes to source code would not be lost if the container were rebuilt.
-See [container-layout] for details of which host folders are mounted into the container.
+See [](container-layout) for details of which host folders are mounted into the container.

 Once built, open the project in VSCode: